OpenINF/openinf.github.io/collections/_docs/README.md

 nps start
 ```

-Once the script finishes building the documentation site, you can visit it at
+Once the script finishes building the documentation site, one may visit it at
 <http://localhost:4000>.

 <br /><br />